priyaraj7/curriculum/projects/eventonica-react/eventonica-express-backend.md

    res.render('index', { title: 'Our express app is working properly' });
    ```

-1. Stop your `eventonica-api` app and restart. `http://localhost:3000` should now show your new message.
+1. Stop your `server` app and restart. `http://localhost:4000` should now show your new message.

 1. `.gitignore` your `node_modules`.
 Push your project up to GitHub by creating a new repo there also called `eventonica-api`.
 Follow the directions on the page that include the first commit, etc.